Go to Property Owner FAQ Section

 Why Can't I Preview the Credit / Criminal/ Background Check?

-• Fair Housing Laws As a property owner, you are held by Fair Housing Laws, just as we are as a Property Management Company.
+- Fair Housing Laws.
+As a property owner, you are held by Fair Housing Laws, just as we are as a Property Management Company.
 This is as it should be.
 There are strict legal enforcements for the protected classes and the penalties are steep.
-An innocent-seeming mistake can infringe on these laws.
-For example, answering a potential tenant’s question if there is a church in walking distance that they go to on Sundays infringes on these laws and carries penalties.
-It is a liability we do not want for our company, or for our owners.
-And it’s the right thing to do.
+An innocent seeming mistake can infringe on these laws.
+For example answering a potential tenant's question if there is a church in walking distance that they go to on Sundays infringes on these laws and carries penalties.
+Its a liability we do not want for our company, nor for our owners.
+And it's the right thing to do.

-• There is immense liability when a property owner contacts a tenant, or a potential tenant, directly.
-We are concerned about your liability, the tenant’s liability, and our own liability.
+- The Main Reason is Liability.
+There is immense liability when a property owner contacts a tenant, or a potential tenant, directly.
+We are concerned for your liability, the tenant's liability and our own liability.

 For these reasons, among many others, we do have a strict policy on this.
 It protects you, it protects us, and it even protects the tenant.
 It's in everyone's best interests to make sure that there is a single point of contact for all communications.